Payback (2017): Storylines

 On the WrestleMania 33 Kickoff pre-show, Neville defeated Austin Aries to retain the WWE Cruiserweight Championship.
-On the April 4 episode of 205 Live, Aries won a fatal four-way number one contender's match to earn another match against Neville at Payback.
-On the April 10 episode of Raw, Neville was interrupted backstage by T. J. Perkins, who claimed that he could defeat Neville for the title.
-Neville then told Perkins that he was being overlooked and others, like Aries, were being given opportunities.
-He also told Perkins that he had respect for him.
-Aries then appeared and said that Neville was lying, but Perkins walked away without saying anything.
-Later, Perkins defeated Aries and following the match, Perkins aligned with Neville, turning heel.
-On the April 18 episode of 205 Live, after Aries defeated Perkins, Perkins and Neville both attacked Aries.
-On the following Raw, Aries and Gentleman Jack Gallagher and defeated Neville and Perkins.
+On the April 4 episode of 205 Live, Aries won a fatal four-way match to earn another match against Neville at Payback.

 At WrestleMania 33, Randy Orton defeated Bray Wyatt to win his ninth WWE Championship.
 On the following episode of SmackDown, Wyatt challenged Orton to a "House of Horrors" match and Orton accepted.
 Wyatt and the returning Erick Rowan then lost a tag team match against Orton and Luke Harper.
 On the April 10 episode of Raw, Wyatt was moved to the Raw brand as a result of the Superstar Shake-up, however, he was still allowed his non-title rematch with Orton, which was confirmed to happen at Payback.
 The next night on SmackDown, Orton faced Rowan.
 During the match, Wyatt appeared on the TitanTron, after which, Rowan attacked Orton with the steel steps and was disqualified.
 Wyatt similarly delivered promos about the House of Horrors match over the next couple of weeks on both Raw and SmackDown.
 Despite the match being originally scheduled for Orton's WWE Championship, it was later changed to a non-title match.